rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Render_Templates/index.md

     If the repository is private, add your authentication method in the backend parameters.

 4. Click **Create**.
-5. Click on the data source that was created and then click **Sync** to perform the repository analysis.
+5. Click on the data source that was created, and then click **Sync** to perform the repository analysis.

    If the synchronization is successful, a "Completed" message will appear in the Status section.

-6. Now you can view the templates in the **Provisioning > Configuration Templates** tab.
+6. Now, you can view the templates in the **Provisioning > Configuration Templates** tab.

 ### :material-monitor: 1.2 Local Templates

 To add local templates, follow these steps:

 1. Access NetBox and go to **Provisioning > Configuration Templates > Add**.
 2. Add a name, a description, and in **Data**, enter the Jinja2 code of the template you want to add.
-Fill in the other attributes as needed.
+Fill in the other assignments as needed.

 Here is an example of a generic Jinja2 template: